owulveryck/blog/content/post/msgpack.md

 # Absract

-Recently, I've been looking at the principles of a middleware layer and especially on how [API would glue a system](http://insertpulereference).
+Recently, I've been looking at the principles of a middleware layer and especially on how a RESTFULL API would glue a system.

-I've also seen this excellent video made by [Mat Ryer](http://reference) about how to code an API in GO and why go would be the perfect language to code such a portal.
+I've also seen this excellent video made by [Mat Ryer](https://www.youtube.com/watch?v=tIm8UkSf6RA&list=PLDWZ5uzn69ezRJYeWxYNRMYebvf8DerHd) about how to code an API in GO and why go would be the perfect language to code such a portal.

 The problem I'm facing is that in the organization I'm working for, the developments are heterogenous and therefore you can find *ruby* teams as well as *python* team and myself as a *go* team (That will change in the future anyway)
 The point is that I would like my middleware to serve as an entry point to the services provided by the departement.